JeremySilver/layerpack/README.md

 ## z and time.
 $ nccheckdiff -d z,time orig.nc unpacked.nc

-## Get help about usage of a command, e.g. ncpack
+## Get help about usage of a command, e.g. ncpacklayer
-$ ncpack -h
+$ ncpacklayer -h
 ```

 Installation of the command-line utilities